alemart/surgescript/docs/tutorials/loops.md

 } while(i <= 10);
 ```

-The following example prints the number 20:
+The following example prints the number 20.
+Since the condition is false, the block of code is executed only once:

 ```cs
 i = 20;